The long-held belief that fruit juice is super healthy, being a great source of vitamins and hydration, is shifting.

 The recommendations to limit kid’s fruit juice intake

-The evidence is growing that suggests feeding our little ones too much added sugar, including sugary beverages such as juice, is resulting in tooth decay and weight gain.
+The evidence is growing suggesting feeding our little ones too much added sugar, including sugary beverages such as juice, is resulting in tooth decay and weight gain.
 This is a major concern.2-5

-Most recently, the American Academy of Pediatrics (AAP) announced new recommendations around fruit juice, stating toddlers and older children should consume only limited amounts of juice (if any) and children under 1 year should not have any at all.6
+Recently, the American Academy of Pediatrics (AAP) announced new recommendations around fruit juice consumption, stating toddlers and older children should consume only limited amounts of juice (if any) and children under 1 year should not have any at all.6

 The American Heart Association recommends children under the age of 2 consume no added sugars whatsoever, which would include juice.7

 The AAP has stated there is no need for fruit juice in the diet.
 Water and milk are sufficient as primary sources of fluid (after weaning), and children should be encouraged to enjoy the sweet deliciousness offered in whole fruit.

 “Offering babies juice could keep them from getting enough breast milk or formula—and the needed protein, fat and other nutrients they contain,” said Dr Steven Abrams, co-author of the policy statement and incoming chair of the AAP Committee on Nutrition.
 “Once babies start eating solid foods, they should have whole fruit that is mashed or pureed, rather than juice.”